marion-hrlt/the-snippets/README.md

 # the-snippets
-This is my snippets for Wordpress, CSS, JS and other tips
+This is my snippets and tips for Wordpress, CSS (SCSS), JS and others